A global Torelli theorem for hyperkahler manifolds: Mapping class group of a hyperk ahler manifold

-In \cite{_Verbitsky:cohomo_} (see also \cite{_Verbitsky:coho_announce_}) it was shown that the group $Spin(H^2(M, \Q), q)$ acts on the cohomology algebra $H^*(M, \Q)$ by automorphisms, preserving the Pontryagin classes.\footnote{In these two papers, the action of the corresponding Lie algebra was obtained, giving a $\Spin(H^2(M, \Q), q)$-action by the general Lie group theory.
-In \cite{_V:Mirror_} the action of the centre of $\Spin(H^2(M, \Q), q)$ was computed.
-It was shown that it acts as $-1$ on odd cohomology and trivially on even cohomology.} Therefore, $\Gamma_2\subset O(H^2(M, \Q), q)$ is an arithmetic subgroup.
+In \cite[Theorem 13.1]{_Verbitsky:cohomo_} (see also \cite[Theorem 2.3]{_Verbitsky:coho_announce_}) it was shown that the group $Spin(H^2(M, \Q), q)$ acts on the cohomology algebra $H^*(M, \Q)$ by automorphisms, preserving the Pontryagin classes.\footnote{In these two papers, the action of the corresponding Lie algebra was obtained, giving a $\Spin(H^2(M, \Q), q)$-action by the general Lie group theory.
+In \cite[Corollary 8.2]{_V:Mirror_} the action of the centre of $\Spin(H^2(M, \Q), q)$ was computed.
+It was shown that it acts as $-1$ on odd cohomology and trivially on even cohomology.
+This Lie algebra, by its construction, preserves all cohomology classes which are of type $(p,p)$ for all complex deformations of $M$; therefore, the group $Spin(H^2(M, \Q), q)$ acts trivially on Pontryagin's classes.} Therefore, the group $\Gamma_2\subset O(H^2(M, \Q), q)$ is an arithmetic subgroup in $O(H^2(M, \Q), q)$.
 This gives \ref{_Mapp_cl_group_hk_Theorem_}, (ii).